aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/math-objects/remove/_index.md

 ﻿---
-title: "Remove OfficeMath Object from Document"
+title: "Delete an OfficeMath object from a Word Document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /math-objects/remove/
-aliases: [/remove-officemath-object-from-document/]
-description: "Remove an officemath object from a Word document"
+description: "Delete an OfficeMath object from a Word Document"
 weight: 30
 ---

-Removes an OfficeMath object from the document node.
+Deletes an `OfficeMath` object from a Word document.

-## Remove an officemath object from Word document REST API
+## Delete an OfficeMath object from a Word Document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|